dannyWoodford/r3f-weather-app-demo/README.md

 ## Caveats

-- Sun position is currently fixed.
-Until dynamic sun positioning is implemented, scenes outside the Western Hemisphere may appear at night.
-Locations in Asia, Western Europe, and Australia will look dark; the U.S. West Coast and parts of Europe may appear near sunrise/sunset.
 - Cesium ion token required: set `VITE_ION_KEY` in your environment for tiles to load.
 - Performance:
 Volumetric effects and 3D tiles are GPU‑intensive; desktop Chrome is recommended.
 If performance allows, set Cloud quality to “high” or “ultra” to enable volumetric light, and optionally enable “Lens Flare” in the Leva Effects panel.